Hylog: A Hybrid Approach to Logging Text Production in Non-alphabetic Scripts: Introduction

 Many current input methods for non-alphabetic scripts do not link physical keystrokes directly to characters.
 Instead, non-alphabetic strings result from interposed applications known as \textit{Input Method Editors} (IMEs), which mediate between the alphabetic (typically \texttt{QWERTY}) keyboard and the symbols of the target script.
 In Chinese, for example, typists typically use the \textit{pinyin} ('spell-sound') input method: they type Roman alphabet letters (Latin letters) to enter phonetic transcriptions of Chinese characters.
 However, in pinyin input, tones are ignored.
 This means that a single pinyin transcription can match many different characters.

 A Chinese IME configured within the writing software (e.g., Microsoft Word) dynamically presents sets of candidate characters matching the typed pinyin transcription.
 These characters are listed by decreasing likelihood, mainly based on frequency.
-The typist then chooses one character, typically by pressing a number key---1 (or \texttt{SPACEBAR}) to choose the first candidate, 2 for the second one, etc. The Latin letters used for the phonetic transcription on screen are then replaced with the chosen Chinese character(s).
+The typist then chooses one character, typically by pressing a number key\begin{rev}.
+For example, 1 (or \texttt{SPACEBAR}) chooses the first candidate, 2 the second, and so on.\end{rev} The Latin letters used for the phonetic transcription on screen are then replaced with the chosen Chinese character(s).
 Machine learning features improve IME results on a computer over time.
 Thus, pressing \texttt{SPACEBAR} as the default choice is very common.
 Besides, typists may choose to keep typing the transcription of several characters at once, often those forming a word or ready-made expression, and only enter the rendering by the end.

 Studies of text-production processes in non-alphabetic scripts \cite{wang2001, dasilva2017, lu2021} are significantly fewer than those on alphabetic languages \cite{lu2020}.
 Furthermore, very few employ keyloggers for quantitative analysis.
-One example is \cite{dasilva2017}, which combines Translog II with eyetracking to examine the cognitive processes involved in translating and post-editing between Chinese and Portuguese.
+One example is \cite{dasilva2017} which combines Translog II with eyetracking to examine the cognitive processes involved in translating and post-editing between Chinese and Portuguese.
 In that study, the metrics are based on eyetracking data---such as gaze fixations---and linked to the Chinese text produced.
 The text is extracted from Translog II output and tokenized using an automatic segmenter.
 While the findings are of interest, the main technology is eyetracking, and no measures are defined or used that rely on keyboard input data.
 In another study focusing on revisions while writing in Chinese, researchers had to manually extract the frequencies of the phenomena of interest \cite{lu2021}.
 Manual approaches of this kind require considerable, often unacceptable effort, and arguably foster underpowered quantitative studies with limited samples.

 This paper introduces Hylog, a novel hybrid system for logging non-alphabetic scripts that extends Inputlog's capabilities and makes the following primary contributions: \begin{enumerate*}[label=(\roman*)] \item a novel, ecological text-logging architecture featuring a Dynamic Snapshot Window (DSW) algorithm for efficient logging in standard text processors; \item a hybridizer module that robustly synchronizes low-level keystroke data with high-level rendered text output from IMEs; \item an open-source implementation of this system, provided as a resource to the research community; \item a proof-of-concept validation demonstrating the system's ability to capture fine-grained temporal metrics in Chinese, thereby enabling new avenues for quantitative research. \end{enumerate*}